genderkit/genderkit/_articles/metoidioplasty.md

 If you also wish to have a scrotum, you can optionally also have testicular implants added as part of a [scrotoplasty]({% link _articles/scrotoplasty.md %}) that takes place at the same time as a metoidioplasty {% cite christopher2017 -l 297 %}.

+### Why might I not want metoidioplasty?

+If the size is important to you, you might wish to avoid metoidioplasty and instead have [phalloplasty]({% link _articles/phalloplasty.md %}), surgery to create a penis.
+Phalloplasty usually creates an average sized penis, compared to the much smaller (5-7cm length) results of metoidioplasty.
+However, as metoidioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
+Metoidioplasty also often requires less surgeries, less time in hospital, and less scarring.

 ### How do I get metoidioplasty?

 Metoidioplasty first requires taking [testosterone]({% link _articles/testosterone.md %}) which causes hypertrophy (enlargement) of the clitoris.
 Once this has occurred (usually after 1-2 years into taking testosterone), metoidioplasty can be carried out {% cite frey2017update -l 732 %}.